Ecodev/graphql-doctrine/README.md

 1. Type hinting
 2. Doc blocks
-3. Annotations
+3. Attributes

-That means it is always possible to override everything with annotations.
+That means it is always possible to override everything with attributes.
 But existing type hints and dock blocks should cover the majority of cases.

 ### Exclude sensitive things